 Note: Some organ meats and seafood (like oysters) can raise blood sugars, so eat small amounts, an ounce or two and test your blood sugars.

-- Cheeses do not raise my blood sugars, so they are ‘free to eat’, however when I eat cheeses, I tend to over-eat them.
-Cheeses can stall a weight loss and even cause me to add weight, so be careful.
+Cheese does not raise my blood sugars, so they are ‘free to eat’.
+However when I eat cheeses, I tend to over-eat it.
+Cheeses can stall a weight loss and even cause a weight gain for me, so be careful.
+If you maintain your weight or continue losing your desired amount of weight, feel free to eat cheeses as often as you like.

 I consume only fats from the meats I eat, real butter, coconut oil and occasionally extra virgin olive oil.
 Our bodies require fat (and dietary cholesterol) for optimum health.

-Note: Avoid hydrogenated vegetable oils, this includes margarine and corn oils etc.
+Note: Avoid hydrogenated vegetable oils and ‘fake fats’ including margarine and corn oils.

-- Fibrous Vegetables – I personally eat a ‘handful’ of leafy green veggies most meals, but not every meal.
+I eat a ‘handful’ of leafy green veggies many days, some days I eat no plant-based foods.
 The key to this meal plan is to limit carbohydrates to 30 grams or even less.
-Therefore I would not eat 10 cups of vegetables per day… ugh. :)
+Therefore I would not eat 10 cups of vegetables per day… ugh.

 Nuts are healthy, fatty foods, I love them.
 However too many of them can and will raise your blood sugars.
 Carbohydrate amounts vary among the different varieties, check before eating them.
 If you eat them, only eat a handful at a time, about an ounce and test your blood sugars.